Sometimes I would like to use also a fullsize beam for 80 m, but it works amazing also with smaller antennas.

 Result: Easy to built and easy to use.
 Good for QRP!

 In the meantime I still made a few modifications for the QRP Automatic Tuner, which facilitates the work with it.

-The ZM-2 by Emtech tunes unbalance fed antennas (for example long wires, windowms, short wires) and balance fed antennas (for example dipols, loops, verticals) and tunes out coax fed antenna mismatches.
-It was also buyable from QRPproject.
-Does all the above at 80 thru 10 m, and usually much faster then other ATUs until 15 W maximal.
+The ZM-2 by Roy Gregson, W6EMT, Emtech tunes unbalance fed antennas (for example long wires, windowms, short wires) and balance fed antennas (for example dipols, loops, verticals) and tunes out coax fed antenna mismatches.
+It was also buyable from QRPproject (QRP-Shop).
+Does all the above at 80 thru 10 m, and usually much faster then other ATUs up to 15 W maximal.
 In the ZM-2 there is visual SWR indicator.
-It is usable for output power until 15 W and from 80 until 10 m.
+It is usable for output power until 15 W and from 80 to 10 m.

 You can use the ZM-2 in the field and at home in the shack.
 An evening project for many, maybe two evenings for others.
 Two big knobs for vernier tuning because the ZM-2 tunes so sharp.
 One large and one small toroid to wind.
 Very easy construction via pictorial drawings.
 All parts furnished, including a stick-on panel layout.
 Wire is furnished.
 Kit is complete, no other parts to try to find.
 Size is 13 × 7 × 4 cm.